-Common Stock - The Company issues new shares of common stock upon the exercise of stock options.
+Common Stock - The Company issues authorized but unissued shares of common stock upon the exercise of stock options, as opposed to treasury shares.

 Stock-Based Compensation - The Company recognizes compensation cost relating to share-based payment transactions, including grants of employee stock options and transactions under the Company's employee stock purchase plan, in its consolidated financial statements.
 That cost is measured based on the fair value of the equity or liability instruments issued.
 The Company measures the cost of employee services received in exchange for stock options and other stock-based awards based on the grant-date fair value of the award, and recognizes the cost over the period the employee is required to provide services for the award (generally the vesting term).